databricks/terraform-provider-databricks/docs/resources/grants.md

 * `CREATE` - Allows the grantee to create child objects within this securable.
 * `USAGE` - This privilege does not grant access to the securable itself, but allows the grantee to traverse the securable in order to access its child objects.
 For example, to select data from a table, users need to have the `SELECT` privilege on that table and `USAGE` privileges on its parent schema and parent catalog.
 Thus, you can use this privilege to restrict access to sections of your data namespace to specific groups.

-Every `databricks_grants` resource must have exactly one securable identifier and one or more `grant` blocks with the following arugments:
+Every `databricks_grants` resource must have exactly one securable identifier and one or more `grant` blocks with the following arguments:

 * `principal` - User or group name.
-* `privileges` - One or more of privileges, that are specific to securable type.
+* `privileges` - One or more privileges that are specific to a securable type.

 Terraform will handle any configuration drift on every `terraform apply` run, even when grants are changed outside of Terraform state.